knoriy/OUP_LanguageEngineerTest/README.md

 ## 🌐 Deployment

-This tool could be deployed on a server provided by cloud providor such as AWS or inhouse servers.
-In this instance we will discuss two approahced, containersised microservices and AWS's Lambda service.
+This tool could be deployed on a server provided by a cloud provider such as AWS or in-house servers.
+In this instance, we will discuss two approaches: containerised microservices and AWS's Lambda service.

-Deploying this code would require additional changes to allows for ease of access utlaising tools such as Flask or FastAPI.
+Deploying this code would require additional changes to allow for ease of access utilising tools such as Flask or FastAPI.
 I discuss some of these changes in the appropriate section below.

 ### Serverless - AWS Lambda

-In this instance we will utalise AWS lamda an effishent and scaleable solution within the AWS eco system.
-We use both Docker containters or package our code for execution, to do so we must configure our Lambda function, and set up any triggers such as Amazon S3 events or HTTP endpoints through Amazon API Gateway.
+In this instance, we will utilise AWS lambda, an efficient and scaleable solution within the AWS ecosystem.
+We use both Docker containers or package our code for execution.
+To do so, we must configure our Lambda function and set up any triggers, such as Amazon S3 events or HTTP endpoints, through Amazon API Gateway.

 ```python
 # oup_lambda_handler.py